Jesus/jesus.github.io/_posts/2018-02-05-four-almost-equal-methods.md

 * `equal?` is never overriden, therefore it'll always map to that `==` comparison at C level.
-* The equality operator `==` is overriden all subclasses to indicate if two objects are equal or not, whatever that means in the context of that subclass.
+* The equality operator `==` is overriden by all subclasses to indicate if two objects are equal or not, whatever that means in the context of that subclass.
-* `eql?` is overriden by just a few subclasses to implement a custom kind of equality, like the example above with `Numeric`.
+* `eql?` is overriden by some subclasses to implement a custom kind of equality, like the example above with `Numeric`.
 * The case equality operator `===` is overriden by very few subclasses mainly with the purpose of making it easy to access from a case statement.